Killian1UP/airbnb-clone-project/README.md

 - A property can have multiple bookings.
 - A property can receive multiple reviews.

-3. Bookings
-Represents reservations made by users for properties.
+3. Bookings: Represents reservations made by users for properties.
 Key Fields:
 - id: Unique identifier for the booking.
 - user_id: References the guest who made the booking.